 Day 10

-Once I complete the dremel exposure, I will use a small clipper and trim the nails that are beginning to get long.
+Continue ENS, ESI and Exposure therapy.
+Once I complete the dremel exposure to the front nails, I will add another step and use a small nail clipper and trim the back nails that are beginning to get long.
+This will continue to be done as needed.

 Day 11